dstl/Stone-Soup/docs/source/design.rst

 :attr:`~.GaussianState.covar` (Gaussian covariance) and such describes the state with uncertainty in the form of a multivariate Gaussian distribution.

-Stone Soup also employs |duck typing|_, a technique than means that data types are flexible.
+Stone Soup also employs |duck typing|_, a technique that means that data types are flexible.
 For example, a :class:`~.State` (as mentioned above) and :class:`~.GroundTruthPath` (describing how target's true state changes over time), both have a similar interface in terms of have a state vector and timestamp (in case of :class:`~.GroundTruthPath` the most recent